Delhi Smog: Emperor Ashoka Did Something In 3rd Century BC that Our Modern Day Policymakers Can Learn From

 In ancient India, wild animals were considered the property of the emperor.
 Ashoka banned royal hunting parties and animal sacrifices at a time when these were the norm.
 Then he took the process one step further.
 In an act unmatched by even the most progressive modern states, Ashoka established free veterinary hospitals and dispensaries.

-Fa Hien, the Chinese traveller who came to India during his reign had written about veterinary hospitals in Pataliputra, which were probably the first in the world.
+Fa Hien, the Chinese traveller who came to India during the reign of Chandragupta II has written about veterinary hospitals in Pataliputra, which were probably the first in the world.

 Even Ashoka’s ancestor, Chandragupta Maurya is believed to be a patron of conservation.
 His mentor and minister, Chanakya’s book Arthashastra clearly defined a set of basic rules for protection and conservation of wild animals.
 It also prescribed severe penalty provisions for those found guilty of cruelty to animals.
 Chanakya also considered all parts of a tree important and fixed punishments based on the destruction of specific parts of the tree.

 Ashoka’s edicts on stone, replete with reverence for all forms of life, survive even today.
 One of India’s foremost environmentalist, Chipko movement leader and staunch Gandhian, Sunderlal Bahuguna has often reminded the country of Ashoka’s protection of plants and trees during his lifelong battle against deforestation.